-Hydrangea arborescens 'Annabelle' is a mounding shrub that grows 3–5′ high with a wider spread.
+Hydrangea Arborescens 'Annabelle' - Annabelle Hydrangea is a mounding shrub native to Southern Missouri, that grows 3–5′ high with a wider spread.
 In July, it produces huge (8–12″) round heads of pure white blooms that remain attractive into September and can be cut for fresh or dried arrangements.

 Its small scale and summer flowering make it a good choice for the mixed border.
 'Annabelle' Hydrangea is most at home in partial shade and evenly moist but well-drained soil; she’ll grow in full sun if moisture is ample.
 Because she flowers heavily on the current season’s growth (“new wood”), most gardeners cut the stems to the ground in late winter.
 New shoots emerge from the base and bloom the same summer.
 Not a good choice for gardeners in the desert Southwest.
 Blooms on new wood.